saurabh1002/energy-trading-blockchain/INSTALL.md

     > exit
     ```
 4. Connecting two users on the same private network
-Ensure that both the users are on the same local network and are initialized with the same *genesis.json* file.
+Ensure that both the users are on the same local network and are initialized with the same *genesis.json* file.<br>
-Exchange the enode data of both users from the `admin.nodeInfo` command output.
+Exchange the enode data of both users from the `admin.nodeInfo` command output.<br>
 Add a peer using the exchanged enodes by the following command.
     ```Go
     > admin.addPeer("enode://other_users_enode_hex@other_users_ip_address:30303")